pattern

 used for saying that a person only appears to be nice or innocent, but they are not like that in reality

-Ex: She presented herself as the perfect student, as if butter would not melt in her mouth, but she was actually the mastermind behind the cheating scandal.
+Ex: She acted as if butter would not melt in her mouth, but behind closed doors, she was always causing trouble.

 to talk or behave in a way that is fake